mdali2k12/topmafia/readme.md

 ## last updates : reset password link
 - ✅ user forgot his password, he clicks on link to display the form
 - ✅ form is protected by recaptcha
-- user inputs his email
+- ✅ user inputs his email
-- user sends request to API by validating his input
+- ✅ user sends request to API for validation
-- on the UI, recaptcha disappears and user gets feedback
+- on the UI, user gets feedback
+    * ✅ `<div id='err'>Email is incorrect or invalid! </div> <br /><br /><center> <a href='forgot_password.php'>Try Again</a> </center>`
+    * ✅ "Sorry, no user with that email was found."
+    * ✅ "There was an issue delivering your email.
+Please try again later."
+    * ✅ `<p id="succ">An email was sent to <?php echo htmlspecialchars($user['email']);?> with your new password.</p>`
-- API parses request and validates it (recaptcha token + email format + existing account)
+- ✅ API parses request and validates it (recaptcha token + email format + existing account)
-- an app' token is generated
+- ✅ an app' token is generated
-- when user receives email and clicks on link containing the token
+- ✅ when user receives email and clicks on link containing the token
-    * he's redirected to a form inviting him to update his password
+    * ✅ he's redirected to a form inviting him to update his password
-    * app' token is consumed
+    * ✅ user local storage data is deleted
-- reset password form is validated with feedback to user
+    * ✅ reset password form is validated (with recaptcha) with feedback to user & app' token is consumed on submit
-- user password is updated
+    * ✅ app' token and user password are updated

 ## app' routes